-The WHO fetal growth chart used the Robinson chart to verify dating3.
-While the Lessoway CRL chart does not have a publically available, non-proprietary equation, the Robinson chart is available in the basic package of many ultrasound units.
+The WHO fetal growth chart uses the Robinson chart for dating3.
+While the Lessoway CRL chart does not have a publically available, non-proprietary equation, the Robinson chart is available in the basic package of many ultrasound machines.

 Accordingly, BCW will also be moving to the Robinson chart for CRL dating.
 This will replace the Lessoway chart in our reporting template.
-There is an online calculator for dating by the Robinson CRL chart and a copy of the Robinson CRL quick reference table provided to us by our FHA colleagues is also available on the BC Women's ultrasound web page.
+Our local practice is to round the CRL to the nearest mm prior to inputting into the report.
+There is an online calculator available for dating by the Robinson CRL chart.
+A copy of the Robinson CRL quick reference table provided to us by our FHA colleagues is also available on the BC Women's ultrasound web page.

-As this transition occurs, pregnancies with previous ultrasounds at BCW dated by Lessoway CRL will not be re-dated or assigned a new EDD.
-However, pregnancies entered for the first time in our reporting package as of November 6 2023 will be dated according to the CRL Robinson chart.
+As this transition occurs, pregnancies with previous ultrasound at BCW will not be re-dated or assigned a new EDD.
+However, pregnancies entered for the first time in our reporting package as of November 6 2023 are dated according to the Robinson chart.